Richland Elementary Names Students of the Month

-Richland Elementary School’s January Students of the Month are (front row, from left) kindergartner Charlie Stanford, first grader Ansley Harvey, pre-kindergartner Gunnar Hale, (back row) third grader Sam Jackson, fourth grader Kellyann Lovell, fifth grader Dalton Crane and second grader Morgan Evans.
+Richland Elementary School’s February Students of the Month are (front row, from left) second grader Bristol Higgins, pre-kindergartner Chevelle Higgins, kindergartner Mila Woods, (back row) first grader Reed Augustin, fourth grader Lorelei Helton, fifth grader Kaya Ponder and third grader Lillian White.
 RES / Submitted

 Latest